 Smashed Roasted Potatoes

-1 tablespoon + 1 teaspoon kosher salt
+- 1 tablespoon plus 1 teaspoon kosher salt

-2 tablespoons olive oil
+- 3 tablespoons olive oil

-1/2 teaspoon black pepper
+- 1/2 teaspoon black pepper plus more for serving

 - Flaky sea salt for serving